ZFooox/Libft/README.md

 If you want to contribute to this project, feel free to create a **pull request**.
 All contributions are welcome! 🎉

+And I know I still have to protect the pointers !

 ---

 Thank you for your interest in my libft.
 If you have any questions or suggestions, feel free to open an **issue** or contact me! 😊